+1. Open a command prompt on the Security Manager server and run the following command to create a .pfx file that contains your certificate and key:

+'''

+C:\Program Files (x86)\Websense\EIP Infra\apache\bin>

+openssl pkcs12 -export -inkey certificate.key -in

+[certificate file] -out certificate.pfx

+'''

-- 1. Open a command prompt on the Security Manager server and run the following command to create a .pfx file that contains your certificate and key: - C.\Program Files (x86)\Websense\EIP Infra\apache\bin>openssI pkcs12 -export -inkey certificate.key -in [certificate file] -out certificate.pfx - 2.
-When prompted, enter your private key password and set a password for the .pfx file using only alphanumeric characters. - 3.
-On the Settings > Inbound/Outbound > TLS Certificate page, click Import. - 4.
-Click Yes in the confirmation dialog box.
+- 2. When prompted, enter your private key password and set a password for the .pfx file using only alphanumeric characters. - 3.
+On the page Settings > Inbound/Outbound > TLS Certificate, click Import.
+A confirmation dialog box displays. - In the confirmation dialog box, click Yes.
 An Import Certificate area appears below the Import button. - 5.
 Use Browse to navigate to your third-party certificate (.pfx) file.
 When you select the file, its filename appears in the Certificate file field. - 6.
-Enter the password you specified in your CSR (maximum length is 100 characters). - 7.
+Enter the password you specified in your CSR.
+The maximum length is 100 characters. - 7.
 Click OK.